 And then I never made a plan….

-And those ‘fruits’ looked so good together I kept them.
-And then I realised my ‘theme’ was born.
+Those ‘fruits’ looked so good together that I kept them that way.
+Then I realised my ‘theme’ was born.
 Because I was really digging this greens and whites together.

 But there was something missing.
 It was a bit bare, even my Love noticed and said my Fall mantel decoration didn’t look finished (he normally hardly even notices when I have put up a new mantel decor).